View Document Text

 Page 10

-This causes a conflict of interest in recommending certain products of insurance companies.
+presents a conflict of interest in recommending certain products of the insurance companies.
 Clients are under no

-obligation to implement any recommendations made by an Advisory Person or the Advisor.
+obligation to implement any recommendations made by the Advisor or Advisory Persons.

 Item 11 – Code of Ethics, Participation or Interest in Client Transactions, and Personal Trading